Regional anesthesia

 Many people are nervous before they have surgery.
 Ask your doctor about ways to relax before surgery.

-How can you care for your child after regional anesthesia?
+How can you care for yourself after regional anesthesia?

-• Make sure your child doesn't injure the area while it's still numb.
+• Be careful not to injure the area while it's still numb.

-• Remind them that if they move the area, to move it slowly and carefully.
+• If you move the area, move it slowly and carefully.

 • Be careful with hot and cold.
-Since your child won't feel pain, it's easier for damage from heat or cold to happen.
+Since you won't feel pain, it's easier for damage from heat or cold to happen.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.